JobNoorman/CPL-CPlusPlus-Solutions/README.md

 $ make
 ```

+After compilation, two executable should have been created in the `build` directory: `hello` compiled from `Hello.cpp`, and `exercises`, compiled from `main.cpp` and all other source files used for the exercises.
+You can add code to `main.cpp` to test the various classes created in this session.

 The choice for an IDE is often a personal one and I won't enforce the use of any specific tool for this session.
 Of course, a simple text editor is enough to start writing C++ code and the build system can simply be invoked from the command line.
 For the people looking for an editor with some more C++ support, here are some popular ones: